JetBrains/Qodana/topics/qodana-azure-pipelines.md

    sections to learn how to generate the project token in the %cloud% UI:

    * The [project setup](Quick-start.topic#quickstart-prerequisites) section explains how to generate a project token when first working with %cloud%.
-   * The [](cloud-projects.topic#cloud-manage-projects) section explains how to create a project token within an existing %cloud% Cloud organization.
+   * The [](cloud-projects.topic#cloud-manage-projects) section explains how to create a project token within an existing %cloud% organization.

    Once you obtain the project token, go to your pipeline UI, create the `QODANA_TOKEN` [secret variable](%secret-var%), and save the [project token](cloud-projects.topic#cloud-manage-projects) as its value.